Sumo meets Marcie

 But… wait, hold on.
 Fifty years ago?
 I thought this was a tower built by the Vandolean Empire – why would they want it studied when they constructed it within living memory?
 Or… was the war more than 50 years ago and Bowow was studying them after the war, and it collapsed into the sand soon after?
 Did Fuji’s mother have her kid that late in life?
 Alternately, the war may have been in the deep past, and Fuji’s mom was more of her ancestor than her mother, but that wouldn’t explain Julius.
 To make matters worse, the game can’t back up its own cruft.
 There are tablets inside the tower that Marcie could translate (I assume – it used her all-caps text).
 They had been placed there by the Vandole and clearly ran up to the end of their empire.
 There’s simply no way to back up Marcie’s story… or the shitty timeline of this game in general.
 Sword of Mana tosses this mess by making Marcie a Vandolean warbot.

 Having somehow fallen to a different location from the exact same point along the exact same route and been since kidnapped by a cyborg Jesus ostrich, it was time to work out our current location on this lush-desert duocylindrical hell-world we were trying to save.
-We found ourselves in a crystal-dotted desert that had once been home to the Vandole empire.
+We started by leaving town and finding ourselves in a crystal-dotted desert that had once been home to the Vandole empire.
 We learned that the Vandole had known the secret of constructing on the shifting sands, but that most of their buildings had been consumed by the desert since they had fallen, including their greatest achievement: Dime Tower.
 I can only assume the town we had woken up in was previously Vandolean, because it’s in the same desert as the rest of the ruins, but the game isn’t saying.
-Before heading out, we bought a Flame Shield (the first shield in the game to lose certain protections, making future buys a caution) and a Flame Whip, which is a definite and clear Castlevania reference for once, making the previous ones look far more intentional than they had up until that point.
+Before heading too far out, we bought a Flame Shield (the first shield in the game to lose certain protections, making future buys a caution) and a Flame Whip, which is a definite and clear Castlevania reference for once, making the previous ones look far more intentional than they had up until that point.

 The mountain range that included Mt.
 Rocks wasn’t that far from the desert, so we set off, abandoning our car at the door.
 Bye, friend Chocobo!
 Mt.
 Rocks was essentially a giant dungeon.
 I’m sure the developers saw the place as a number of smaller caves connected by overworld, but your path is so streamlined that the entire mountain range might as well have been a single dungeon.
 It was so railroaded that I’m not sure where “Mt.
 Rocks” begins and the mountain range ends.
 Several guides online suggested that only the last cave was “Mt.
 Rocks” proper, but others went the other way, so I guess it’s up to the player.

 Learning we were in the town of “Menos” (the Freshmaker), we bought ourselves a Wind Spear, because we could just not pass up the chance to be a Dragoon.
 Spears are nice precision tools in this game, having a thinner hit box than usual, which isn’t best for combat but is probably worth buying just for the sake of upcoming puzzles.
 They also make up for their thin hit box by having a good long range, long enough to attack past the Scorpions in the nearby area.
 Too bad the game never hands you one for free.
-The rest of Menos was a faucet of leads: chief of which was news that there’s a special harp in the town of Jadd to the north, and Amanda’s brother – newly introduced – might be associated with it.
+The rest of Menos was a faucet of leads, chief of which was news that there’s a special harp in the town of Jadd to the north, and Amanda’s brother – newly introduced – might be associated with it.

 This “wait and attack” mechanic became a central in later Mana games, but unfortunately in this game the will bar never upgrades except in terms of speed.
 This means the only way the devs could upgrade the will bar was to start it off so slow that it takes nearly a full minute to fill.
 It doesn’t really become viable until the late game.
 The levelling system in Sword of Mana was much more complicated, getting into some real tangles with a one-way class upgrade system, I’m sort of glad we didn’t have to put up with it.